The Game Theory of Fake News

-Having defined a strategy space for transmitters and receivers, and having described how a transmitter can unilaterally constrain the dynamics of the fake news game (Eq.~2), we now examine the dynamics of a receiver's engagement strategy in response to a coercive transmitter.
-We study a single receiver who employs a noisy optimization process in an attempt to increase engagement with true stories (that is, to increase payoff given truth-seeking preferences, see Methods).
-We focus on a myopic optimization process in which the receiver compares the payoff they gain under their current strategy to that under a randomly selected alternate strategy, and tends to adopt the alternate strategy if it will increase their payoff.
+\textbf{Finding successful transmitting strategies.}Having defined a strategy space for transmitters and receivers, and having described how a transmitter can unilaterally constrain the dynamics of the misinformation game (Eq.~3), we now examine the dynamics of a receiver's engagement strategy in response to a strategic transmitter (Figure S3).
+We study a single receiver who employs a noisy optimization process in an attempt to increase engagement with true stories (that is, to increase payoff given truth-seeking preferences, see SI section 1.5).
+We focus on a myopic optimization process in which the receiver compares the payoff they gain under their current strategy to that under a randomly selected alternate strategy, and tends to adopt the alternate strategy if it will increase their payoff, such that they adopt the new strategy, and discard the old, with probability $\pi_{i\to j}$ determined by a Fermi function $\pi_{i\to j}=\frac{1}{1+\exp[\sigma(w_i-w_j)]}$ where $w_i$ is the payoff received under strategy $i$, and $\sigma$ determines the level of attention the player pays to their payoffs (see SI section 1.5).
 The case of a single transmitter and receiver corresponds to perfect microtargeting by the transmitter (i.e.~the transmitter is able to promote different types of news to specific receivers in direct response to their engagement habits).
-However our results also hold in the more realistic case where a transmitter is able to target their stories only at the level of a group of receivers (see SI Section 3.3).
-In the SI (Section 1.4) we also consider the case where receivers are perfectly rational \cite{8563,10.2307/2296617}, and the case where receiver behavior is the product of social learning \cite{Traulsen:2006zr} (SI Section 3.2), where we find similar results as for the myopic optimization process.
+However our results also hold in the more realistic case where a transmitter is able to target their stories only at the level of a group of receivers (see SI Section 3.6), and in the case where receivers interact with multiple transmitters (see SI Section 3.8).
+In the SI (Section 1.4) we also consider the case where receivers are perfectly rational \cite{8563,10.2307/2296617}, and the case where receiver behavior is the product of social learning \cite{Traulsen:2006zr,Guilbeault9714} (SI Section 3.3), where we find similar results as for the local optimization process.